 Goldman earned his bachelor's degree at the University of Iowa in 1986 in general studies.
 He went on to earn his master's degree from IU in administration in 1997.
 During the summer of 2000, Goldman accompanied former assistant coach Charles Burton to the 2000 Sydney Olympics, where he served as an assistant coach and training partner.
 In April of 2008 he was inducted into the Glen Brand Wrestling Hall of Fame.

 The Colorado Springs, Colo., native and his wife, Patricia have two daughters, Aphten and Avery, and one son, Garret.
-Aphten is a junior at IU and serves as the wrestling team manager while Garrett will be a 197-pound freshman Hoosier during the 2011-12 season after taking home an Indiana state title as a senior in high school.
+Aphten is a recent IU graduate and served as the wrestling team manager for four seasons.
+Garrett will be a 197-pound redshirt sophomore Hoosier during the 2013-14 season after taking home an Indiana state title as a senior in high school.